hhergeth/Light-Transport-Bibliography/README.md

 ```

 ### Style
 The citation key style was adopted from google scholar (exporting bibtex entries) where unusual surnames were handled on a case by case basis (eg. van Antwerpen).
 Most of the entries were extracted from the ACM Digital Library, the Wiley Online Library and Springer Link, very few were also created by hand to fix issues and inaccuracies.
-The general idea is to embedd as much information as possible in the entries by using more than the data google scholar provides for citations.
+The general idea is to embed as much information as possible in the entries by using more than the data google scholar provides for citations.
 One counter example is the deliberate lack of abstracts.

 A custom script was used to format entries in the same style (indentations and braces) to allow better visual parsing.
 Braces are used instead of quotation marks which implies that **month** entries are mostly given as integers (to not depend on the automatic expansion).